Joe Gordon (2009)

 After retiring as a major league player, Gordon was a player-manager in the minor leagues in 1951 and 1952.
 The following year, he returned to the major leagues as a scout for the Detroit Tigers.
 He stayed in that position through 1956 and then once again took a managerial position in the minor leagues.

 In 1958, Gordon was hired as the manager of the Cleveland Indians.
 He was traded to the Detroit Tigers in the middle of the 1960 season, finishing the season as the Tigers new manager.
 In 1961, he was hired as manager of the Kansas City Athletics but he was fired halfway through the season by Charlie Finley, the owner of the Athletics.
 Following his firing, Gordon signed on with the Los Angeles Angels as a scout and minor league instructor.
 He stayed in that position through 1968.
 Gordon's last year in major league baseball was as manager of the Kansas City Royals in 1969.
-His statistics as a manager include 615 games managed, 305-308 win-loss record, and .498 win percentage.
+His statistics as a manager include 305-308 win-loss record for a .498 win percentage.

 Sources for Information